kevin-michael/kevin-michael/README.md

 Allways trying to improve my C++ skills of course!
 Other from that I'm pretty fluent in python I'd say, but who am I to judge.

-On my profile you'll find some of my lazy coded after work projects, or more like those where I wasn't to lazy to create a git repo.
+On my profile you'll find some of my poorly styled after work projects, or more like those where I wasn't to lazy to create a git repo.

 Have a good one! -K